VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Text.

 ![MuniLibrary_Survey_2](https://github.com/user-attachments/assets/6e6ad6d9-711e-4593-9c96-9109075fb448)
 **Figure 19: Survey of Town Line Between Underhill and Westford.** *Town boundaries are not necessarily officially surveyed in many parts of the state.
 The Land Survey Library includes a specific designation for surveyors to indicate whether the survey is a municipal boundary.
-Ideally all town boundaries will be officially surveyed in time.*
+Ideally all town boundaries will be officially surveyed and formally documented in time.*

 ### Acreage Not Counted (Gaps) and Double Counted (Overlaps)
 ![WinooskiTopology_example](https://github.com/user-attachments/assets/c94e43ea-2df6-4d89-9d60-a22c4a7c611b)